Inspection and repair of the BMW motorcycle final drive (rear end)

 This page is about the BMW motorcycle models R50/5, R60/5, R75/5, R50/6, R60/6, R75/6, R90/6, R90S, R60/7, R75/7, R80/7, R100/7, R100S, R100RS.
 Some of this info will apply to later models too.
 Go to snowbum’s site for a lot of final drive ratio and speedometer info.

 The BMW final drive is the most reliable unit in the drive train.
-The most common failure is the drive splines, and we talk about it a lot.
+The most common failure is the drive splines, which we often talk about.
 The gears are able to outlast the engine or transmission.

 This does not mean that your final drive still has the ratio shown.
 It is possible for the gear set to have been changed, but it is very unlikely.
 It is seldom done.
 One may check the actual ratio while the final drive is still on the motorcycle.
 Shove a finger into the U-joint boot to “feel” the bolts while the rear wheel is rotated.
 The U-joint has 4 bolts in it or should have.
-Count the number of rotations needed to get one full rotation of the rear wheel.
+Count the number of rotations needed to get one full rear wheel rotation.

 BMW motorcycle final drive spline wear and repair